ummel/fusionModel/README.md

     variables.
 Initial testing suggests this technique can improve simulation quality.

+-   LASSO regression is (optionally) used to “pre-screen” predictor variables prior to calling `rpart()`.
+Predictors for which the LASSO coefficient is shrunk to zero are excluded from consideration.
+This can speed up tree-fitting considerably for large datasets.

--   A K-means clustering strategy is used to allow faster tree-building in the presence of factor variables with many levels.
+-   A K-means clustering strategy is (optionally) used to “collapse” the levels of unordered factor predictor variables.
+This allows for faster tree-building when predictor variables with many levels are used to model unordered factor response variables.

 -   Fitted CART models are “slimmed” to retain only the information absolutely necessary for the data fusion process, thereby reducing